ivh/tmy.se/content/ai-links.md

 Also very much worth to watch is [Demis Hassabis - The Future of Artificial Intelligence](https://www.youtube.com/watch?v=4fjmnOQuqao).

+Oh, and if you don't know Yudkowsky's short [Three Worlds Collide](http://lesswrong.com/lw/y4/three_worlds_collide_08/) yet, go and read it - it's deep and funny!

 What strikes me in of all this is how young the whole field is.
 Even five or ten years ago, the main concepts and jargon that seem to make quite a bit of sense once you get them explained